firezone/firezone/docs/docs/deploy/index.md

 has_children: true
 has_toc: false
 description: >
+  Get started with Firezone in a few minutes by self-hosting on a supported platform.
   This section walks through the steps to deploy Firezone.
 ---

+### Get started with Firezone in a few minutes by self-hosting on a supported platform

 ---

 Firezone can be self-hosted on a server running a supported